olebole/irafdoc/doc/quadred.ccdtypes.rst

       'DOME FLAT (6)'		flat
   </pre>
   <p>
-  The image header keyword describing the image type is <tt>"data-typ"</tt>.
+  The image header keyword describing the image type is <span style="font-family: monospace;">"data-typ"</span>.
   The values of the image type strings in the header contain blanks so they are quoted.
 Also the case of the strings is important.
 Note that there are two types of flat field images and two types of other images.